- Melanoma is the most common type of skin cancer in young people

 What is skin cancer?

-Melanoma starts in skin cells called melanocytes and usually affects moles.
+Melanoma is the most common skin cancer in young people and it starts in skin cells called melanocytes.
+It usually affects moles.

 Diagnosing skin cancer early saves lives, so it’s really important to know what to look for.